 These reports cover health; nutrition; HIV and AIDS; early childhood development; education; water, sanitation and hygiene; safe and clean environments; child protection; social protection; inclusion; and governance.
 They also cover UNICEF’s cross-cutting work on gender equality and humanitarian action.

 Goal Area 1 – Every child survives and thrives

-In 2020, UNICEF redoubled efforts to save lives, maintain critical services and continue strengthening the systems that support children’s ability to survive and thrive.
+In 2021, UNICEF continued to support countries to save lives, maintain critical services and continue strengthening the systems that support children’s ability to survive and thrive.

 Goal Area 2 – Every child learns

 Recognizing the disproportionate impact of the pandemic on marginalized children, UNICEF scaled up interventions in 2021 to protect children’s rights to education and protect them from the worst effects of the pandemic and school closures.